ipspace/netlab/docs/links.md

 ### Lab-wide MTU

 The **defaults.interfaces.mtu** setting specifies the lab-wide default MTU value.
-If necessary, you can change that value with the node, link, or interface **mtu** parameter.
+You can change that value with the node, link, or interface **mtu** parameter if necessary.

+(links-gateway)=
 ## Hosts and Default Gateways

 A lab device could be a networking device or a host[^HOST].
 Links with attached hosts are treated slightly differently than the regular links: